 There is significant uncertainty with economic forecasts.
-Whilst short term investment rates are expected to remain on hold until September 2016, borrowing rates are expected to rise.
-Inflation is expected to remain within 1%.
+Whilst short term investment rates are expected to remain low, borrowing rates are expected to rise very gently.
+Inflation is expected to return to around 2%.

 The key consideration is that investments reap the highest real rate of return, with debt costing the lowest real cost, consistent with other risks mentioned within this section.